Cross Border Services

 For more detailed information on the new process, please review this PDF.

-All non-union cast and crew (producers are exempt) must attain an LMIA (Labour Market Impact Assessment) before entering Canada to work on a Motion Picture project.
+All non-union cast and crew (producers are exempt) must obtain a Labour Market Impact Assessment (LMIA) before entering Canada to work on a feature or television project.

 PLEASE DO NOT PHONE SERVICE CANADA UNLESS IT'S AN URGENT MATTER.

-As of February 3rd, 2016, Service Canada no Labour Market Impact Assessments (LMIA) and work permits are no longer required for essential foreign personnel coming into Canada to work on commercials.
+As of February 3rd, 2016, Labour Market Impact Assessments (LMIA) and work permits are no longer required for essential foreign personnel coming into Canada to work on commercials.
 This change is only for foreign-funded advertising campaigns and some restrictions still apply.

 For more information on work permit exemptions with the government of Canada, please click here.